 Develop and describe a network of observation points and a monitoring program that would satisfactorily monitor groundwater resources both before and after commencement of operations.
+For reference data, where access can be obtained, the monitoring network should include nearby bores, cased to potentially relevant aquifers, that are outside the likely zone of impact.
 The data obtained from the groundwater survey will be sufficient to enable specification of the major ionic species, pH, electrical conductivity, total dissolved solids and any potentially toxic or harmful substances.